-SAINT MARY OF CZESTOCHOWA

-144 Saint Marys St., Blossburg
+SAINT MARY OF CZESTOCHOWA 144 Saint Marys St., Blossburg

 In 1860, the Polish people of Blossburg and the surrounding area had the services of a friar of the Third Order of Saint Francis of Assisi, Brother Augustyn Zeytz.
 He preached to the miners who were at the Morris Run works.
 After their Sunday Mass at the 'English-speaking' Saint Andrew's, they would assemble in a miner's home and hear the Scripture readings in their native Polish.
 Eventually, with his guidance, the Polish families organized Saint Mary of Czestochowa Parish, established in 1875.
 It is the oldest church where Mass is still regularly celebrated in Tioga County.

+FRENCH AZILUM HISTORICAL SITE

+469 Queens Rd., Wyalusing

+The first verifiable presence of the Catholic

+faith in what is now the Diocese of Scranton

+established in 1793.
+Dozens of refugees lived

+was at Azilum, the French refugee colony

+on a bend in the Susquehanna River near

+Bonaparte made it possible for exiles to

+present day Towanda until Napoleon

+return to France in 1803.
-SAINT AUGUSTINE CHURCH 324 Church Rd., Brackney

-Father Jeremiah O'Flynn was invited to visit Dr. Robert Rose of Silver Lake.
+SAINT AUGUSTINE CHURCH 324 Church Rd., Brackney Father Jeremiah O'Flynn was invited to visit Dr. Robert Rose of Silver Lake.
 While there he met the five Catholic families living there as well as the Protestant settlers.
 They invited Father O'Flynn to buy land for a church.
-In 1825, Father O'Flynn used his own savings to buy 100 acres from Dr. Rose.
+In 1825, Father O'Flynn used his own savings to buy 100 acres from Dr. Rose .
 A portion of this acreage was set aside to be a cemetery.
 Within it a church was begun under the title of Saint Augustine...
-The building was only partially completed when on Rosary Sunday, October 12, 1828 the first Mass was celebrated
+The building was only partially completed when on Rosary Sunday, October 12, 1828 the first Aass was celebrated ere